-The minimum time for oil contact at a priority receptors is 6.7 days at 100 g/m (Ashmore Reef).
+The minimum time for oil contact at a priority receptors is 5.5 days at 100 g/m2 (Cartier Island) with most receptors on a scale of more than 2 weeks.
 This provides time for pre-assessment of most shoreline areas for which oil may contact, noting sensitive receptor locations, fauna presence (e.g. nesting turtles and birds) and morphology of shorelines/creek systems.
 These aspects change seasonally, and a pre-assessment window provides the ability for up to date information to be considered when formulating a specific plan for shoreline protection.

-Jadestone will review existing regional shoreline response plans at the time of a spill, to assist in the preparation of an appropriate shoreline response plan and capability to match the need for other remote shorelines.
+A Browse Island Oil Spill Incident Management Guide (INPEX, 2018) and a Kimberley Shoreline Response (AMOSC, 2019b) have been prepared to assist in the planning and safe execution of an oil spill response at Browse Island and the Kimberley coast (or other remote shorelines).
+Jadestone will review these plans at the time of a spill, to assist in the preparation of an appropriate shoreline response plan and capability to match the need for other remote shorelines.
 This will be undertaken in consultation with State / Territory Control Agencies and OSROs, considering the practicalities, likely success and risks associated with a shoreline operation in remote locations.

-Table 16-1: Implementation Guidance - Shoreline Protection and Deflection n
+Table 16-1: Implementation Guidance - Shoreline Protection and Deflection

 Responsibility Task Further information Timeframe (if applicable) Complete Initial actions Planning Lead Notify relevant authorities if there are likely to be any impacts on shorelines.
 Refer to Table 9-1 for details on notifications.
-Refer to Section 2.2 for details on Control Agency responsibilities. - - Planning Lead Collect and provide spill trajectory modelling, other operational monitoring data and existing sensitivity information/mapping to Control Agency for confirmation of PPAs and Operational SIMA. - - ACTIONS E BELOW ARE INDICA TIVE ONLY AND ARE AT THE FINAL DETERMINA ATION OF THE CONTROL AGENCY Initial actions Planning Lead Environment Unit Lead In conjunction with Control Agency, conduct Operational SIMA to determine if protection and deflection is likely to result in a net environmental benefit and help to achieve the Environmental Performance Outcome for this strategy (Section 16.1) of reducing hydrocarbon contact with shorelines.
+Refer to Section 2.2 for details on Control Agency responsibilities. - Planning Lead Collect and provide spill trajectory modelling, other monitor and evaluate data and existing sensitivity information/mapping to Control Agency for confirmation of PPAs and Operational SIMA. - - ACTIONS B ELOW ARE INDICA TIVE ONLY AND ARE AT THE FINAL DETERMINA ATION OF THE CONTROL AGENCY Initial actions Planning Lead Environment Unit Lead In conjunction with Control Agency, conduct Operational SIMA to determine if protection and deflection is likely to result in a net environmental benefit and help to achieve the Environmental Performance Outcome for this strategy (Section 16.1) of reducing hydrocarbon contact with shorelines.
 Use information from shoreline assessments and any tactical response plans for the area.
 Refer to Table 10-1 for guidance on Operational SIMA.
 Shoreline Clean-up Assessment Teams are responsible for preparing field maps and forms detailing the area surveyed and making specific clean-up recommendations.
 The condition of affected shorelines will be constantly changing.
 Results of shoreline surveys should be reported as quickly as possible to the IMT and Control Agency to help inform real-time decision making.
 Within 12 hours of IMT being convened (and impacts to shorelines are likely) Planning Lead In consultation with Control Agency, engage a Heritage Advisor to provide advice on any sites of cultural significance that may be affected directly by the spill, or indirectly through implementation of spill - -